University of Technology Sydney

 This subject includes both synchronous tutorials and asynchronous (self-directed) activities.
 Student learning and investigation follow a structured set of activities to facilitate knowledge consolidation and research skill development each week.
 Students engage in independent reading and activities, supported by online and open education resources.
 Tutorials incorporate a range of teaching and learning strategies including short presentations, videos, small group discussion of readings and case studies.
 Before tutorials students are required to read subject material, listen/watch recorded lectures/podcasts and complete weekly tasks.

 Tutorials and assignments provide opportunities for students to deepen their knowledge through critical analysis, self-directed inquiry and digital research, and through peer and tutor feedback.
 Tutorials and self-directed learning enhance students’ capacity to apply their knowledge, and develop professional skills in communication, project management and report writing.
-The report is an authentic assessment providing the opportunity to develop skills for the professional workplace, and to communicate in public debates and global civil society.
-Multiple-choice quizzes in the first weeks provide formative feedback on students’ understanding of key concepts and terminology, including prior to the census date.
+The case study is an authentic assessment providing the opportunity to develop skills for the professional workplace, and to communicate in public debates and global civil society.
+The quiz in the first weeks provides formative feedback on students’ understanding of key concepts and terminology.

 Content (topics)